Patient Guide

 Pain Management

 Pain management is an important part of your care.
 You have the right to expect that pain will be identified, addressed, and treated.
 Good pain control allows you to feel more rested, more in control and speeds up your recovery.
 We, here at La Palma Intercommunity Hospital, feel responsible to listen to your concerns about pain.
 Even though it is not always possible to provide you with complete pain relief, controlling your pain will help you to be more comfortable.
 This will allow you to move easier after your surgery or procedure, help prevent complications, and can even shorten your hospital stay.
 We will help you make reasonable and desirable pain relief goals.
 One of the most important things you can do is tell us about your pain.
 Sometimes people assume we can tell they are having pain, but this is not always true.
 Only you know when you are in pain, how bad it is, and what it feels like.
 When you describe the intensity, type, location, and duration of your pain, you help us to do a better job of caring for you.
-Your healthcare providers will listen to the way you describe your pain and how you think it will be relieved to help them decide what medicine or other pain relief measures to use.
+Your healthcare clinicians will listen to the way you describe your pain and how you think it will be relieved to help them decide what medicine or other pain relief measures to use.

 Medical Records